TomatoSmash24/CasaDelDonors/README.md

 Now you can regularly run
 ```
-git pull upstream master
+git pull upstream main
 ```
 to pull all the changes from the master branch (this version) into your local version.

-Note that `git pull upstream master` only works if you haven't made any changes, so before you make changes YOU MUST RUN `git pull upstream master`.
+Note that `git pull upstream main` only works if you haven't made any changes, so before you make changes YOU MUST RUN `git pull upstream main`.

 This will pull all changes from the remote version into this version.